Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Most people will start to feel better (more energy, improved mood) within two weeks.
 Many people feel better after only one or two sessions.
 If it takes longer for you, don’t worry!
 If you’re not finding the light therapy helpful, try some of the tips here or call the manufacturer for some advice.

-If you still find that light therapy doesn’t work for you, try not to lose hope; your doctor will be able to recommend other treatment strategies, such as CBT, antidepressant medication and lifestyle changes.
+If you still find that light therapy doesn’t work for you, try not to lose hope; your doctor will be able to recommend other treatment strategies, such as cognitive behavioural therapy (CBT), antidepressant medication and lifestyle changes.
+You could also prioritise getting outdoors into natural light more, since you can’t supplement the light.
+You may need to self-advocate with eg an education provider or employer to facilitate this.

 Which are the best SAD lights to use?

-There are a few considerations when buying a SAD light that I have touched on in other answers.
-The best SAD light for you is the one that fits your lifestyle and preferences best, as well as what you are using the light to do.
+So with that brief answer given, the fuller answer is that the best SAD light for you is the one that fits your lifestyle and preferences best, as well as what you are using the light to do.
 You might even want more than one for different environments.

-For all lights, check that they are medically certified devices and that they have the relevant quality marks for your market (in England, Scotland and Wales from 1 January 2021, UKCA replaces CE for new products).
-For Northern Ireland it will continue to be CE.
+For all lights, check that they have the relevant quality marks for your market (in England, Scotland and Wales from 1 January 2021, UKCA replaced CE for new products).
+For Northern Ireland it continues to be CE.
 They should always have a UV filter and the manufacturer should state the distance at which you receive the light intensity (e.g. 10,000 lux at 30cm).

 Treating SAD?

-If you have Seasonal Affective Disorder with or without a bipolar presentation, then you will need to use the light every day for about five months of the year when you would usually experience depressive symptoms.
+If you have Seasonal Affective Disorder with or without a bipolar presentation, then you may need to use the light most days for about five months of the year when you would usually experience depressive symptoms.
 A fast treatment time might be your priority and it is more important for you to get proper treatment, as you’re not just using the light for a general energy boost.

 Need portable bright light therapy?

-Some manufacturers will state that their LED lights are ‘blue-enriched’ – usually this means that the lux level will be less, but they have used more of the blue part of the light spectrum in their light, which is shown to be the most effective at suppressing melatonin (the hormone that makes you sleepy and keeps you asleep), boosting the neurotransmitter and hormone serotonin (has lots of functions including mood regulation) and cortisol (a hormone that helps you feel alert).
+Some manufacturers will state that their LED lights are ‘blue-enriched’.
+LED lights do have more of the blue part of the light spectrum than fluorescent, halogen or incandescent bulbs.
+If they have further enriched the blue, they can reduce the lux level (intensity) of the light and still get a good effect.
+This is because the blue part of the spectrum (around 460-480 nm) is shown to be the most effective at suppressing melatonin.
+This is the hormone that makes you sleepy and keeps you asleep, and it also boosts the neurotransmitter and hormone serotonin (has lots of functions including mood regulation), and cortisol (a hormone that helps you feel alert).

 Lumie Vitamin L is portable so can go to work with you